John P. Allegrante

 Allegrante was a W. K. Kellogg Foundation National Fellow from 1985 to 1988 and a Pew Health Policy Fellow at the RAND/UCLA Center for Health Policy Study from 1987 to 1988.
 A Distinguished Fellow of the Society for Public Health Education, Allegrante received the Distinguished Career Award in Public Health Education and Health Promotion from the American Public Health Association in 2003.
 In 2010, he was named the Editor-in-Chief of Health Education & Behavior, the flagship research journal of the Society for Public Health Education.

 As a Fulbright Specialist in Public/Global Health from 2005 to 2010 and as a Fulbright U.S. Scholar in 2007, Allegrante collaborated with Icelandic behavioral and social scientists to develop a now ongoing program of multidisciplinary research currently supported by a grant from the European Research Council that is investigating risks and protective factors in child and adolescent development.
-He has served as a member of the Advisory Board of Reykjavik University and as a policy advisor to Iceland's Ministry of Health and its Public Health Institute.
+He has served as a member of the Advisory Board of Reykjavik University and as a policy adviser to Iceland's Ministry of Health and its Public Health Institute.
 Professor Allegrante continues to promote exchanges of scientists, scholars, and students from Iceland and other countries with Columbia and other American universities in his role as the Teachers College Fulbright Program Advisor and Campus Representative and as a Fulbright Ambassador.

 Allegrante served as the co-chair of the Galway Consensus Conference on International Collaboration on Credentialing in Health Promotion and Health Education from 2008 to 2010.
 In 2009, he was named an International Scholar in the Soros Open Society Foundations Academic Fellowship Program and was a member of the International Higher Education Support Program in Central Asia, where for four years he assisted the Kazakhstan School of Public Health with curriculum and faculty development, capacity-building, and mentoring of junior scholars.
 The European Public Health Programme named him an Erasmus Scholar at the Ecole Des Hautes Etudes En Sante Publique (EHESP), Rennes and Paris, France, where he was in residence during the summers of 2013 and 2014 and where he continues to lecture.